crystdang/MechaCar-Statistical-Analysis/README.md

 Part 1:
 ## Linear Regression to Predict MPG
-, and write a short summary using a screenshot of the output from the linear regression, and address the following questions:

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?